nora-codes/CS50-PSET10/README.md

 Displays an error page when an error has been made by the user, showing an apology specific to the error.

-## Project Details: TLDR

-Details of all of the files in the app are included below, but if that's too long to read, here is a summary of what the app does:

-A base word is used to start a password.
-The base word used on this app is the name of the website for which the user is making a password.

-*For example, if the website is facebook, the base word for the password will be facebook.*

-The user then creates a single encryption method to apply to the base word.

-*For example, if the encryption is:*

-*'add a '#' to the end of the text'*

-*The output of the password for facebook would be 'facebook#' or the password for* *instagram would be 'instagram#' and so on...*

-The default website is 'www. example .com' and the corresponding base word for this website is 'example.
-The user's encryption is first applied to this default and can be changed later.

-The app then analyses this password output and provides the user with a strength score and an approximate hacking speed.

-The user can then add or remove single encryption methods to the overall encryption until they are happy with their password score and hacker speed.

-The user can also test their encryption with other websites as this changes the password and concequently, the strength of the password.

-Once the user is happy with their encryption, they can view an encryption key which lists their current encryption methods so they can memorise them.

 ## Project Details: Run